 Widgets (WidgetKit) Overview

-Perry can compile TypeScript widget declarations to native SwiftUI WidgetKit extensions for iOS home screen widgets.
+Perry can compile TypeScript widget declarations to native widget extensions across 4 platforms: iOS (WidgetKit), Android (App Widgets), watchOS (Complications), and Wear OS (Tiles).

 What Are Widgets?

-iOS home screen widgets display glanceable information outside your app.
-Perry’s perry/widget module lets you define widgets in TypeScript that compile to native SwiftUI code.
+Home screen widgets display glanceable information outside your app.
+Perry’s perry/widget module lets you define widgets in TypeScript that compile to each platform’s native widget system.

 import { Widget, Text, VStack } from "perry/widget";